Jud Kinberg: Life and work

 Kinberg was born in Brooklyn, New York.
 He attended the University of North Carolina and earned a Purple Heart and a Silver Star for his service with the U.S. Army during World War II.

 Kinberg briefly worked in advertising until being recruited to apprentice under producer-actor John Houseman.
 Together they went on to produce films at MGM including Julius Caesar (1953), starring Marlon Brando; Executive Suite (1954), directed by Robert Wise; Her Twelve Men (1954), featuring Greer Garson and Robert Ryan; Vincente Minnelli's The Cobweb (1955), toplined by Richard Widmark and Lauren Bacall; Moonfleet (1955), helmed by Fritz Lang; and Lust for Life (1956), which received four Oscar nominations.

 In 1978 he was nominated for an Emmy for producing Quincy M.E., the NBC drama starring Jack Klugman as a coroner who investigates suspicious deaths.
 Later in his career, he worked on TV movies To Catch a Killer, A Stoning in Fulham County, and Kane & Abel.

-Kinberg died at 91 of natural causes in his New York City home.
+Kinberg married actress Suzanne Dalbert in 1953.
+He died at 91 of natural causes in his New York City home.